Empowering Greatness Scholarship

 How it’s going:

 This year, Farah & Farah is thrilled to partner with the Florida Prepaid College Foundation and Goodwill Industries of North Florida to award 5 rising high school seniors with full tuition to a 2-year Florida College.
-Eligible students must attend a public or charter school in Jacksonville, Fort Myers, Ocala, Tampa, or Orlando areas.
+This Plan prepays tuition and local fees for 60 lower division semester credit hours at any of the 28 Florida Colleges, and can also be applied towards a 4-year Florida university tuition or technical degrees.
+Eligible students must attend a public or charter school in Florida.
 Additional eligibility requirements can be found in the application packet.

 Winners will be selected by a judges’ panel of community leaders.
 Farah & Farah is delighted to announce the 2021 judges’ panel: